 There is probably no popular song in history that has been translated into more languages around the world than the ancient Latin students’ song “Gaudeamus Igitur” (“Let Us Rejoice”).
-If you’re planning a homeschool graduation this month, why not introduce it to your students so they can join in fellowship with the millions of other students who have sung it for centuries all around the world.
+If you’re planning a homeschool graduation this month, why not introduce your students to it so they can join in fellowship with the millions of other students who have sung it for centuries all around the world.

-Here’s a properly sprightly version from the University of Illinois Varsity Men’s Glee Club:
+Here’s a properly sprightly performance courtesy of the University of Illinois Varsity Men’s Glee Club:

-A hundred different verses have been added over the agesΒ β and you can come up with your own!Β β but the opening lines have always been:
+A hundred different verses in many different languages have been added to the song over the agesย โ and you can come up with your own!ย โ but the opening lines have always been:

 Gaudeamus igitur,